 When introducing educational projects or programmes of any kind, and for the purpose of ownership, sustainability, effectiveness and impact, it is necessary to cover the full Educational Value Chain (EVC) from beginning to end:

-- Building sound knowledge and understanding about the psycho-social, cultural and economic conditions of the potential learners and schools, for identification of the major pedagogical and educational needs, and opportunities;
+- Building sound knowledge and understanding about the psycho-social, cultural and economic context of the potential learners and schools, for identification of the major pedagogical and educational needs, and opportunities;

-- Development of a results oriented logical framework for monitoring and evaluation, including indicators;
+- Development of a results oriented logical framework for monitoring and evaluation, including qualitative indicators;

 - Identification and linking of partner organisations;